 Transaction

-Pava Partners has advised Fabmatics Holding GmbH (Fabmatics), a leading international semiconductor specialist based in Saxony, on the sale of its entire shares to SCIO Automation Group (SCIO).
-The shares of Fabmatics were held by Süd Beteiligungen (SüdBG), the founding shareholders Dr. Steffen Pollack, Lothar Andritzke, and Manfred Jähnert.
-Wachstumsfonds Mittelstand Sachsen (WMS) held a subparticipation in the SüdBG shares.
+Pava Partners has advised Fabmatics Holding GmbH (Fabmatics), a leading international semiconductor specialist based in Saxony, Germany, on the sale of its entire shareholding to SCIO Automation Group (SCIO).
+The shares in Fabmatics were held by Süd Beteiligungen (SüdBG), the founding shareholders Dr. Steffen Pollack, Lothar Andritzke and Manfred Jähnert and, via a sub-participation in SüdBG, by Wachstumsfonds Mittelstand Sachsen (WMS).
 With the sale, Fabmatics will strengthen the cleanroom segment within the SCIO Group in the future.
-The change of ownership paves the way for sustainable growth of Fabmatics and completes the succession process of the Fabmatics founders.
+The change of shareholders paves the way for sustainable growth of Fabmatics and completes the succession process of the Fabmatics founders.

 Client